andersoc/examples/create_hyper_extract.md

     The Extract Load Ended

-#### After create the Hyper file, we can open the file in the Tableau.
+#### After creating the Hyper file, we can open the .hyper file in the Tableau.

 ```python